onflow/flow-go/pkg/language/docs/language.md

 }
 ```

-Transactions can refer to local code with the `using` keyword,
+Transactions can refer to local code with the `import` keyword,
 followed by the name of the type, the `from` keyword,
 and the string literal for the path of the file which contains the code of the type.